 Some examples of the cost of goods sold are –

 Freight out Cost –The cost of transportation for the delivery of the goods from supplier to customers comes under the cost of the goods sold.
 Thus, it comes in the income statement.

-Product Cost – Cost that a company incurs to manufacture a product for selling it to a customer is a product cost.
-The product cost is inclusive of direct labor, direct material and direct overheads.
+Product Cost – The cost that a company incurs to manufacture a product to sell it to a customer is a product cost.
+The product cost includes direct labor, direct material, and direct overheads.

 Depreciation Expense – Drop in the value of an asset due to wear and tear during the production time is known as depreciation expense.
 It is also a part of the cost of goods sold.